Xiaomi Mi Pro 2 Review

 The Xiaomi Pro 2 arrived in a nice branded Xiaomi box, with all the necessary protective covering around all the parts.

 - warranty card

 There is minimal assembly required before riding.
-You only have to install the handlebar into the stem, and the whole process takes just a minute.
+I had to install the handlebar into the stem, and the whole process took just a minute.

 Before rushing out to ride, you need to make sure that:

 - all the screws and bolts are tight and secure